 How can I qualify for a program extension?

-When you enter the U.S. to study full-time as an F-1 student, you receive a Form I-20, which specifies an expected date that you will complete your program of study.
+When you enter the U.S. to study full-time as an F-1 student, you receive a Form I-20, which specifies an expected date for completing your program of study.
 For academic programs, this date is 36 months (three years) from your program start date; for the Intensive English Program study only, this date is 12 months (one year) from your program start date.

-In some instances, you may not complete your program of study by the end date listed on your Form I-20.
+Sometimes, you may not complete your program of study by the end date listed on your Form I-20.
 If your Form I-20 expires before you complete your studies, you must request an extension of your F-1 visa status.
-Extensions are granted for one or two semesters, based on your anticipated graduation date.
-Extensions are granted for valid academic reasons only and are not granted to pursue a non-degree course of study.
+Extensions are granted for one or two semesters based on your anticipated graduation date.
+Extensions are granted for valid academic reasons and are not granted to pursue a non-degree course of study.

-It is essential that you submit your application for an extension at least 60 days prior to the expiration of your Form I-20.
+You must submit your application for an extension at least 60 days before the expiration of your Form I-20.
 If you fail to apply in a timely manner, you may face various immigration-related problems, including being ineligible for on-campus employment and practical training.
 Remember, it is your responsibility to maintain your F-1 visa status.
-The Center for International Education and Programs is not responsible for your failure to request an extension in a timely manner.
+The Center for Global Engagement is not responsible for your failure to request an extension in a timely manner.